ktaylor63/southeast/site/content/news/kerr-mcgee-natural-resource-trustees-announce-extension-of-comment-period-for-the-scoping-document-for-restoration-planning.md

 ---
-title: Kerr McGee Natural Resource Trustees Announce Extension of Comment Period for the Scoping Document for Restoration Planning
+title: 'Kerr McGee Natural Resource Trustees Announce Extension of Comment Period for the Scoping Document for Restoration Planning'
-date: 2015-09-03
+date: '2015-09-03'
+hero:
+    name: kerr-mcgee-site-map.jpg
+    alt: 'A map of the superfund site in southeastern North Carolina.'
+    caption: 'Map illustration shows the restoration site at the Kerr-McKee former wood-treatment processing plant in Navassa.
+Map by NOAA.'
 tags:
+    - 'North Carolina'
+    - NRDA
+updated: 'October 20th, 2016'
 ---

 In consideration of requests from the public for additional time to review and comment, the Natural Resources Trustees for the Kerr McGee Chemical Corporation Superfund Site in Navassa, N.C. have extended the comment period for the Scoping Document for Restoration Planning that was released to the public on August 4th 2015.